adonath/snakemake-workflow-fermi-lat/README.md

 # Snakemake Workflow for Fermi-LAT Data Reduction

 This is an example snakemake workflow for data reduction of Fermi-LAT data.
-The workflow will run the standrad `fermitools` for a given configuration and produce as an output FITS file in a format the Gammapy can read.
+The workflow will run the standard `fermitools` for a given configuration and produce FITS files in a format that Gammapy can read.
-Thereby it will handle the reduction of counts, exposure and point spread function (PSF) for various
+Thereby it will handle the reduction of counts, exposure and point spread function (PSF) for multiple PSF classes.

 ## Getting Started